-To successfully market an app, you need to understand the keywords that will matter.
-The term keyword can mean a lot of things in the app world, but at a general level a keyword should represent a term that a customer will use to recognize what your app does.
-For instance, the most important keyword for a sudoku game would be “sudoku,” while the most important keyword for a calculator would be “calculator.”
-These are easy examples, but for some apps the keywords may not be as obvious.
+To market an app successfully, you need to understand the keywords that matter.
+The term keyword can mean a lot of things in the app world, but at a general level, a keyword should represent a term that a customer will use to recognize what your app does.
+For instance, the most important keyword for a sudoku game would be “sudoku”, while the most important keyword for a calculator would be “calculator.”
+These are easy examples, but for some apps, the keywords may not be as obvious.

 Selecting strong keywords for your app is imperative to the success of the remainder of your app marketing strategies.

 It seems so obvious, but it’s not.
 The right name can make or break an app.
 Your app name needs to be unique and memorable, but it should also include the most important keywords that potential users will be searching for.
 An app name matters a lot in app store search.
 Before selecting your app’s name, be sure your choice doesn’t infringe on any trademarks – otherwise your app might be rejected from the store altogether.

 Find your competitors